martian-lang/martian/README.md

 API.
 That is, a major version change indicates that pipelines (defined in `.mro` files) may no longer function correctly.
-This unfortunately poses problems with go modules, (which didn't exist yet at the time v3 was first tagged) which exepect version tags to be referring to the semver compatibility of the Go API.
+This unfortunately poses problems with go modules, (which didn't exist yet at the time v3 was first tagged) which expect version tags to be referring to the semver compatibility of the Go API.
 We hope to rectify this in v5, but ironically that will force an backwards-incompatible change to the Go API.
 In the mean time, if you wish to depend on martian as a go module, use the git commit rather than a version tag.